kdreyer3196/intro_to_python/README.md

 in the Chemical and Biological Engineering department, but applicable to undergrad or grad students and beyond looking to learn a new (or their first) programming language.

-Other useful repos for this purpose, by Colby Witherup Wood: Lead Data Scientist, IT Research Computing Services at Northwestern University
+Other useful repos for this purpose:

+by Colby Witherup Wood: Lead Data Scientist, IT Research Computing Services at Northwestern University: https://github.com/aGitHasNoName/pythonBootcamp_3Day https://github.com/aGitHasNoName/programmingConcepts https://github.com/aGitHasNoName/pandasBasics
-https://github.com/aGitHasNoName/pythonBootcamp_3Day
-https://github.com/aGitHasNoName/programmingConcepts
-https://github.com/aGitHasNoName/pandasBasics